scipion-em/docs/release-3.0.0/_sources/docs/facilities/customize-report-grafana.rst.txt

     verify_ssl=False
     timeZone =Europe/Madrid
     # add this number of hours to time reported
     # by the computer.
-USeful if time is not set ptoperly
+Useful if time is not set properly
     # in your computer
     timeDelta=0